andalenavals/andalenavals.github.io/_research/rhostats.md

 <br/><img src='/images/research/rhostats/psf_anisotropy.gif' width="800">

 In the Y3 analysis of [DES](https://www.darkenergysurvey.org/)  the effects of PSF biases in the likelihood analysis using the shear two point correlation function goes like follows:

-$
-\begin{enumerate}
-\item The multiplicative bias is treated as a nuisance parameter in the likelihood, there is is one for each of the four tomographic bins, and the mean and prior range are determined using simulations
+* The multiplicative bias is treated as a nuisance parameter in the likelihood, there is is one for each of the four tomographic bins, and the mean and prior range are determined using simulations
-\item The addive bias could be treated similarly, however his contribution can be neglected if we observe the PSF additive contamination to be subdominant.
+* The addive bias could be treated similarly, however his contribution can be neglected if we observe the PSF additive contamination to be subdominant.
-\end{enumerate}
-$